-(1) Except as provided in subdivision (k)(2), unless the mediator and the participants agree otherwise in writing, or unless disclosure is permitted by this Rule or applicable law, a mediator, party, or other participant in the mediation may not disclose to an entity or person who was not a participant in the mediation any oral or written communication concerning the mediation, including any document, report or other writing presented or used solely in connection with the mediation.

-(2) A mediator must disclose to a proper authority information obtained at a mediation session if required by law, or if the mediator or a party has a reasonable belief that the disclosure will prevent a participant from committing a criminal or illegal act likely to result in death or serious bodily harm.

-(3) A mediator shall not testify in any judicial proceeding as to any statements, matters, occurrences or observations arising out of the mediation except by express written agreement of all parties to the mediation.
-This clause is not applicable to any litigation to enforce the terms of any written agreement reached by the parties in the course of the mediation wherein the meaning or content of such agreement is put in issue.

-(4) No written record or transcript of any discussion had in the course of mediation is to be kept, absent express written agreement by the parties.

-(1) Attorney conduct.
-A lawyer representing a client at a mediation session is subject to the Rules of Professional Conduct.

-(m) Evidentiary privilege.
+- (1) Except as provided in subdivision (k)(2), unless the mediator and the participants agree otherwise in writing, or unless disclosure is permitted by this Rule or applicable law, a mediator, party, or other participant in the mediation may not disclose to an entity or person who was not a participant in the mediation any oral or written communication concerning the mediation, including any document, report or other writing presented or used solely in connection with the mediation. - (2) A mediator must disclose to a proper authority information obtained at a mediation session if required by law, or if the mediator or a party has a reasonable belief that the disclosure will prevent a participant from committing a criminal or illegal act likely to result in death or serious bodily harm. - (3) A mediator shall not testify in any judicial proceeding as to any statements, matters, occurrences or observations arising out of the mediation except by express written agreement of all parties to the mediation.
+This clause is not applicable to any litigation to enforce the terms of any written agreement reached by the parties in the course of the mediation wherein the meaning or content of such agreement is put in issue. - (4) No written record or transcript of any discussion had in the course of mediation is to be kept, absent express written agreement by the parties. - (l) Attorney conduct.
+A lawyer representing a client at a mediation session is subject to the Rules of Professional Conduct. - (m) Evidentiary privilege.
 A mediation communication, whether written or verbal, is not subject to discovery or admissible in evidence in any subsequent proceeding.
 A party may by independent evidence establish the substance of the mediation communication in the subsequent proceeding.

-(n) Preservation of privileges.
-The disclosure by a party of privileged information to the mediator does not waive or otherwise adversely affect the privileged nature of the communication.

-(o) Termination of mediation.
-The mediator has the right to terminate the mediation at any time, for any reason, by providing written notice to counsel for all parties.

-(p) Procedure following mediation.
+- (n) Preservation of privileges.
+The disclosure by a party of privileged information to the mediator does not waive or otherwise adversely affect the privileged nature of the communication. - (o) Termination of mediation.
+The mediator has the right to terminate the mediation at any time, for any reason, by providing written notice to counsel for all parties. - (p) Procedure following mediation.
 The mediator must, not later than 7 days after the mediator determines that the mediation has concluded, submit to the court Local Form Mediation Report.
+If mediation occurred in an Adversary Proceeding, the mediator must indicate in the report if all outstanding issues have been resolved, and whether the case can be closed.
+A continuing failure to file a Mediation Report may result in removal from the Register of Mediators.
 If an agreement between the parties has been reached, the agreement must be set forth in a written document signed by all of the parties or their legal representatives.
 If the matter is not fully resolved, the parties should be guided by the dates in the Joint Order Scheduling Pretrial Proceedings and Trial.
 If a scheduling order was not entered, the parties should contact chambers.